Tool Search: Eligibility Import Wizard

 The Batch Queue tool must be enabled to use this option.
 If you want your users who import large files to enable the Batch Import/Batch Test High Priority and Keep until I delete checkboxes, your users need Tool Rights to Ad Hoc Reporting > Batch Queue > Set Task Expiration and Set Task Priority.
 If a user does not have these Tool Rights, the boxes will appear but not be active.
 In addition, a user without access to System Administration > Batch Queue will not be able to check on the status of the import, and will only know if it runs successfully when the Eligibility Import Report appears in their Process Inbox.

-3. Use the following information to complete the configuration options on the Batch Queue Reporting Options window.
+Use the following information to complete the Batch Queue Reporting Options window configuration options.

 Field